 General McMaster was an assistant professor of history at the United States Military Academy from 1994 to 1996 where he taught undergraduate courses in military history and history of the Korean and Vietnam Wars.
 He also taught a graduate course on the history of military leadership for officers enrolled in the Columbia University MBA program.

-He is author of the award-winning book, Dereliction of Duty: Lyndon Johnson, Robert McNamara, the Joint Chiefs of Staff and the Lies that Led to Vietnam.
+He is author of Battlegrounds: The Fight to Defend the Free World and the award-winning Dereliction of Duty: Lyndon Johnson, Robert McNamara, the Joint Chiefs of Staff and the Lies that Led to Vietnam.
 He has published scores of essays, articles, and book reviews on leadership, history, and the future of warfare in many publications including Foreign Affairs, the Wall Street Journal, and the New York Times.
 He was a contributing editor for Survival: Global Politics and Strategy from 2010 to 2017.

 General McMaster was commissioned as an officer in the United States Army upon graduation from the United States Military Academy in 1984.
 He holds a PhD in military history from the University of North Carolina at Chapel Hill.